Moore & Van Allen PLLC Data Breach Lawsuit Investigation

 Is Moore & Van Allen PLLC offering free credit monitoring?

 Yes.
-Impacted individuals are eligible for one year of complimentary Experian IdentityWorks identity-protection services.
+Impacted individuals are eligible for complimentary Experian IdentityWorks identity-protection services—one year in most states and two years in Massachusetts.

 Can I file a lawsuit over the Moore & Van Allen PLLC data breach?